Maine Coons The Gentle Giant

 Maine Coon Energy

 Maine Coons are a large cat but can happily live in apartments if given proper mental stimulation.
 Maine coons are very active cats with intelligence to boot.
-They are not going to be sleep all day.
+They are not going to be sleeping all day.
 They are not destructive in nature with good manners.
 Having been a working cat breed for over a hundred years these cats like to pull their own weight.

 Maine Coon Standard